jjxrry/jjxrry/README.md

 Hi, I’m Jerry

-🎈 Interested in cool design, looking for inspiration and cool projects to master front end development.
+🎈 Interested in cool design, looking for inspiration and cool projects to advance my skills in software development.

 👓 I’m currently learning Python, JavaScript/TypeScript, React, and HTML/CSS.